eclipse-iceoryx/iceoryx2/examples/rust/publish_subscribe_with_unable_to_deliver_handler/README.md

 > **cross-language compatible!**

-This example illustrates a publisher-subscriber messaging pattern between two separate processes with custom degradation handling when samples cannot be delivered.
+This example illustrates a publisher-subscriber messaging pattern between two separate processes with custom handling when samples cannot be delivered.
 The publisher sends a message every 500 milliseconds, each containing [`TransmissionData`].
 On the receiving end, the subscriber checks for new data every second.

-The publisher registers a degradation callback to perform the specified action when a sample could not be delivered.
+The publisher registers a handler to perform the specified action when a sample could not be delivered.

 The subscriber is printing the sample on the console whenever new data arrives.